dmorozov/telemetry-devcontainer/README.md

 ## Limitations

-The common approach I found to configure Devcontainer network is to use network mode like this (when using docker-container configuration):
+The common approach I found in devcontainer template examples is to configure Devcontainer network to use network mode like this (when using docker-container configuration):

 ```docker-compose.yml
 ...